trichelab/arrayHowTo/README.md

 show(grSet)
 ```

-Once you have a GenomicRatioSet you can feed it to Conumee, for example (much more on that topic in the conumee package vignette), or call DMRs with, say, DMRcate, or use ```compartments()``` to look at A/B compartment structure:
+Once you have a GenomicRatioSet you can feed it to Conumee, for example (much more on that topic in the conumee package vignette), or call DMRs with, say, DMRcate.

+## A/B compartments

+If you would like to get some of the information that Hi-C provides, without necessarily burning entire flow cells on each sample, you can use the ```compartments()``` function in ```minfi``` to look at A/B compartment structure:

 ```
 # CD14 is a cell surface marker on classical monocytes